gravitational/teleport/docs/5.0/cli-docs.md

 # tctl users reset jeff
 User stevenexample has been reset.
 Share this URL with the user to complete password reset, link is valid for 8h0m0s: https://teleport.example.com:3080/web/reset/8a4a40bec3a31a28db44fa64c0c70ca3
-# Resets jeff password, two factor token.
+# Resets jeff's password and any associated second factor.
 Jeff populates the password and confirms token with link.
 ```

 ## tctl request ls